Skip to Content Skip to Menu Skip to Footer

 How big are private markets in terms of assets under management (AUM)?

-As of June 2022, total private market assets under management (AUM) totaled more than $11.7 trillion globally across all asset classes, up from $10.7 trillion at the end of 2021.
-Furthermore, there was over $3 trillion in dry powder – cash that's been committed by investors but has yet to be allocated to specific investments.
+As of 2023, private markets, excluding venture capital andhedge funds, assets under management (AUM) totaled more than $12.4 trillion globally as of 2023, up from $10.7 trillion at the end of 2022.
+There was an additional $3 trillion in dry powder – cash committed by investors but has yet to be allocated to specific investments.

-The growth in private markets is due to increasing demand from investors for high-yield and private equity investments, as well as the growth of private credit/debt markets.
+Private markets growth can be attributed to increasing demand from investors for high-yield and private equity investments, as well as the growth of private credit/debt markets.

 Private Market AUM by Region